 When your school becomes a member of Atlantic Healthy Schools, you can choose programs from the following list.
 For more information on how to become a member, please call 973-971-7247 or email email@example.com.

-Interactive classroom presentation that describes what germs are, where they live, how they get into our bodies and why it’s important to wash our hands.
-(30 minutes)
+Through an interactive classroom presentation, students will learn what germs are, where they live, how they get into our bodies and why it’s important to wash our hands.
+Instruction finishes with a fun demonstration.

-This interactive tobacco-free education program gets children thinking and talking about the short-term health effects and consequences of tobacco use.
-(40 minutes)
+Interactive, tobacco-free education will get children thinking and talking about the short-term health effects and consequences of tobacco use.

 Atlantic Sports Health offers sports-elated seminars that can be geared toward the student athlete, parent, teacher, coach and school medical professionals.
 Topics include: sport concussions, common overuse injuries, pre-participation physical exams, burn out, fracture care, nutrition and hydration, skin checks, prevention and performance testing, and medical issues related to return to play.